Haru Mutasa: Career

-Mutasa began her career working for: the South African Broadcasting Corporation (SABC), CNN, Television New Zealand (TVNZ), Associated Press Television News (APTN) and the STAR Sports network.
+Mutasa began her career as a student interning - during holiday vacations from varsity for: the South African Broadcasting Corporation (SABC), CNN, Television New Zealand (TVNZ), Associated Press Television News (APTN) and the STAR Sports network.

-As a reporter based in Harare, Zimbabwe, Mutasa produced stories about her country for: CNN's Inside Africa, Television New Zealand (TVNZ) and APTN.
-She was once denied a visa by the United Kingdom because they assumed that there was no guarantee that she would return to Zimbabwe.
+Before joining Aljazeera - as a student reporter on vacation from Rhodes University in South Africa - while in Harare, Zimbabwe, Mutasa produced stories about her country for: CNN's Inside Africa, Television New Zealand (TVNZ) and APTN.
 She has been under the spotlight for challenging the Western Media pertaining their reportage of Africa particularly Zimbabwe.
 Mutasa underscored that Euporeans do not like to be challenged, in that regard, she urged media practitioners in Zimbabwe to deliberate and establish why Western countries promote such narratives.